veiguf/EasyBeam/README.md

 **Easy Application for Structural analYsis with BEAMs**

+A Python package for the structural analysis of planar structures based on Euler-Bernoulli beam theory.
+EasyBeam analyzes both statics, giving deformation and stress reslts, as well as the eigenvalue problem to assess the free-vibration resonance behavior.
+Ths package is geared education and therefore trimmed to code readability and expandability, while maintaining usability and easy to understand graphical dipiction of the results.

 ## Installation
 ### Prerequisites
 Python 3 with the packages SciPy, NumPy and MatPlotLib are needed.
 After installation of Python, you can install the necessary libraries via PIP: